Research Activities

 Research Overview

 The human body is composed of cells with various functions.
-Where do the different functions originate?
+Where do different functions originate?
 In cells, proteins are produced from RNA, which is transcribed from DNA.
 Proteins play the most important role in cells.
 However, since RNA is much easier to study experimentally than proteins, cell characteristics have traditionally been explained based on information about the type and amount of RNA.
-However, it is now known that there is not necessarily a proportional relationship between the amount of RNA and protein, and that the amount and cellular position of proteins and their modification state differ depending on the cell type.
-We are working on technological development of proteome analysis to comprehensively measure proteins in cells in a quantitative way with high accuracy.
+However, it is now known that there is not necessarily a linear relationship between the amount of RNA and protein, with the amount and intracellular position of proteins and their modification state differing depending on cell type.
+We are working on the technological development of proteome analysis to comprehensively measure proteins in cells in a highly accurate quantitative way.
 We are also using this technique to focus on protein dynamics in stem cells.

-We are working on the following research topics.
+We are currently working on the following research topics:

-1: Elucidation of a gene cluster that differ significantly in RNA and protein amount
+1. Elucidation of a gene cluster that differs significantly in RNA and protein quantity

-3: Better methods for comprehensive identification and quantification of proteins
+3. Development of better methods for comprehensive protein identification and quantification

 go top